cyberrangecz/backend-sandbox-platform/libs/automated-problem-generation-lib/README.md

 `var_generator.py`
 ---
-has function `generator(list_of_Variable)` with one argument that is list filled with `Variable` object.
+has function `generator(list_of_Variable)` with one argument that is a list filled with a `Variable` object.
 The result is that each object of `Variable` has been filled attribute `generated_value` with selected restrictions.

 `var_parser.py`
 ---
-has function `parser_var_file(var_file)` that reads all input data from `var_file` the Python file object and fill them into `Variable` objects that are return as list.
+has function `parser_var_file(var_file)` that reads all input data from `var_file` the Python file object and fill them into `Variable` objects that are returned as a list.

 `var_object.py`
 ---
-has constructor with all possible attributes that has impact on generation process.
-The only mandatory arguments are `name` and `type`.
+has a constructor with all possible attributes that have an impact on the generation process.
+The only mandatory arguments are name and type.

 Supported variable types:
 ---